-(1) This order recognizes the uniqueness and diversity of AVS S/Os.
+(1) This order recognizes the uniqueness and diversity of AVS services and offices.
 Because of this diversity, the safety management processes, procedures, and tools they need are also unique and diverse.
 However, there are some cases where corporate, AVS-wide solutions are appropriate.
-Therefore, in this order, there are requirements directed at AVS for corporate, AVS-wide solutions, and others directed at S/Os for individual, organizational solutions.
-Individual S/Os solutions must align with the corporate safety management processes, procedures, and tools.
-Furthermore, not all requirements within the SMS components directly apply to all AVS S/Os, but it is important for all AVS employees to understand SMS concepts and how they strengthen AVS and FAA activities overall.
+Therefore, in this order, there are requirements directed at AVS for corporate, AVS-wide solutions, and others directed at services and offices for individual, organizational solutions.
+Individual services and offices solutions must align with the corporate safety management processes, procedures, and tools.
+Furthermore, not all requirements within the SMS components directly apply to all AVS services and offices, but it is important for all AVS employees to understand SMS concepts and how they strengthen AVS and FAA activities overall.
 AVS is composed of two types of organizations-those that oversee product/service providers and those that serve as support organizations.

-- (2) AVS Oversight Organizations.
-AVS S/Os with oversight responsibilities are AIR, AOV, FS, and AAM.
-All service and office requirements in this order apply to organizations with oversight responsibilities. - (a) AVSSMS Responsibilities.
+(2) AVS Oversight Organizations.
+AVS organizations with oversight responsibilities are AIR, AOV, FS, and AAM.
+All service and office requirements in this order apply to organizations with oversight responsibilities.

+(a) AVSSMS Responsibilities.
 AVS oversight organizations have more responsibilities within the SMS, particularly in the areas of SRM and Safety Assurance.
-For S/Os with oversight responsibility, SRM provides information as the basis for aviation safety decision making and Safety Assurance provides the activities that continuously monitor and reassess operations in regard to aviation safety.
-AVS S/Os with oversight responsibilities must define and document both management and employee responsibilities within their individual organizations for developing, implementing, maintaining, and operating SMS processes within their areas of responsibility, including, but not limited to: - 1) Identifying hazards, assessing safety risk, and making risk acceptance decisions: - 2) Assuring the effectiveness of safety risk controls and determining the need to modify existing or create new safety risk controls; - 3) Measuring and assessing safety performance and SMS requirements in accordance with Chapter 6 of this order; - 4) Advising leadership on the safety performance of the organization and the performance of the SMS, including identifying any necessary improvements; and - 5) Promoting safety and the SMS. - (b) SMS Oversight Responsibilities.
+For services and offices with oversight responsibility, SRM provides information as the basis for aviation safety decision making and Safety Assurance provides the activities that continuously monitor and re-assess operations in regards to aviation safety.
+AVS services and offices with oversight responsibilities (i.e., AIR, AOV, FS, and AAM) must define and document both management and employee responsibilities within their individual organizations for developing, implementing, maintaining, and operating SMS processes within their areas of responsibility, including, but not limited to:

+1) Identifying hazards, assessing safety risk, and making risk acceptance decisions;

+2) Assuring the effectiveness of safety risk controls and determining the need to modify existing or create new safety risk controls;

+3) Measuring and assessing safety performance;

+4) Advising leadership on the safety performance of the organization and the performance of the SMS, including identifying any necessary improvements; and

+5) Promoting safety and the SMS.

+(b) SMS Oversight Responsibilities.
 In addition to their responsibilities with the AVSSMS, each AVS service and office with product/service provider oversight responsibility should establish regulations, voluntary programs, and/or orders, as appropriate, to apply Title 14 of the Code of Federal Regulations (14 CFR) part 5, Safety Management Systems, to product/service provider organizations that they oversee.

 (3) AVS Support Organizations.
-AVS support organizations are AQS, ARM, AUS, and AVP.
+AVS support organizations are AVP, ARM, AQS, and AUS.
 AVS support organizations assist other FAA organizations' ability to manage safety.
 However, they do not have oversight responsibilities nor do they directly manage safety.
 Support organizations often provide assistance with the performance of SRM and Safety Assurance of product/service providers' activities, but they are not directly responsible for them.
 Therefore, the requirements in these areas are not applicable to support organizations.
 In many cases, the support organizations provide corporate (or AVS-wide) safety management solutions, including: